pts/pdfsizeopt/README.md

   If you are unable to install, use pdfsizeopt --use-pngout=no .
 * imgdataopt (command: imgdataopt): Install from source: https://github.com/pts/imgdataopt
-  To make pdfsizeopt able to use it, copy the `imgdataopt' program file as `sam2p' (e.g. /usr/local/bin/sam2p) to your PATH.
+  To make pdfsizeopt able to use it, copy the `imgdataopt` program file as `sam2p` (e.g. /usr/local/bin/sam2p) to your PATH.
   If you are unable to install it, use pdfsizeopt --do-optimize-images=no .
   Some Linux distributions have sam2p binaries, but they tend to be too old.